-Since expired items will be "physically" removed from a cache only at the next mutating operation, e.g. setitem() or delitem(), to avoid changing the underlying dictionary while iterating over it, expired items may still claim memory although they are no longer accessible.
+Expired items will be removed from a cache only at the next mutating operation, e.g. setitem() or delitem(), and therefore may still claim memory.
 Calling this method removes all items whose time-to-live would have expired by time, so garbage collection is free to reuse their memory.
 If time is None, this removes all items that have expired by the current value returned by timer.